 The Qaba

-The qaba holds a significant place in Persian clothing, worn by both men and women throughout Iran.
-Crafted from an array of materials including luxurious silk (Abrīsham), comfortable cotton (Pamuk), and warm wool (Gaz), the qaba offers versatility to suit various preferences and occasions.
+The qaba is a quintessential garment in traditional Persian clothing, historically worn by both men and women across Iran.
+This garment stands as a symbol of elegance, sophistication, and practicality.
+Made from luxurious fabrics like silk (Abrīsham), soft cotton (Pamuk), and cozy wool (Gaz), the qaba caters to various weather conditions and personal preferences.

 Pirahan